Hawaiian Electric Industries (NYSE:HE) Releases FY 2021 Earnings Guidance

-Hawaiian Electric Industries (NYSE:HE) updated its FY 2021 earnings guidance on Tuesday.
+Hawaiian Electric Industries (NYSE:HE) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.000-$2.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.990.
 The company issued revenue guidance of -.

-A number of research analysts have weighed in on HE shares.
-Evercore ISI raised shares of Hawaiian Electric Industries from an underperform rating to an in-line rating and set a $45.00 target price for the company in a research report on Monday, May 17th.
-Wells Fargo & Company upped their price objective on shares of Hawaiian Electric Industries from $34.00 to $40.00 and gave the company an underweight rating in a research report on Monday, May 10th.
-Two analysts have rated the stock with a sell rating and three have given a hold rating to the company.
-The company presently has an average rating of Hold and an average target price of $39.20.
+Several research analysts have commented on HE shares.
+Wells Fargo & Company upped their price objective on shares of Hawaiian Electric Industries from $34.00 to $40.00 and gave the stock an underweight rating in a report on Monday, May 10th.
+Evercore ISI upgraded shares of Hawaiian Electric Industries from an underperform rating to an in-line rating and set a $45.00 price objective for the company in a report on Monday, May 17th.
+Two analysts have rated the stock with a sell rating and three have assigned a hold rating to the stock.
+The company currently has an average rating of Hold and a consensus target price of $39.20.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 10th.
-Shareholders of record on Thursday, August 19th will be paid a dividend of $0.34 per share.
-The ex-dividend date is Wednesday, August 18th.
-This represents a $1.36 annualized dividend and a yield of 3.04%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
+Shareholders of record on Thursday, August 19th will be issued a $0.34 dividend.
+This represents a $1.36 dividend on an annualized basis and a yield of 3.06%.
+The ex-dividend date of this dividend is Wednesday, August 18th.
 Hawaiian Electric Industries’s dividend payout ratio is 75.14%.

+A hedge fund recently raised its stake in Hawaiian Electric Industries stock.
+Morgan Stanley lifted its holdings in Hawaiian Electric Industries, Inc. (NYSE:HE) by 32.6% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 261,625 shares of the utilities provider’s stock after purchasing an additional 64,311 shares during the period.
+Morgan Stanley owned about 0.24% of Hawaiian Electric Industries worth $11,062,000 at the end of the most recent reporting period.
+49.64% of the stock is currently owned by institutional investors.

 Hawaiian Electric Industries, Inc, through its subsidiaries, engages in the electric utility, banking, and renewable/sustainable infrastructure investment businesses in the state of Hawaii.
 It operates in three segments: Electric Utility, Bank, and Other.
 The Electric Utility segment engages in the production, purchase, transmission, distribution, and sale of electricity in the islands of Oahu, Hawaii, Maui, Lanai, and Molokai.